≡ Menu

 Cardigan Welsh Corgi characteristics

-Welsh Corgi’s also have tails!
+Welsh corgis also have tails!

-Unlike his Pembroke counterpart, the Cardigan Welsh Corgi actually has a tail!
+Unlike his Pembroke counterpart, the Cardigan Welsh Corgi has a tail!
 A tail that will set low and is not curled over its back.

 But don’t’ let…

-That Cardigan Welsh Corgi’s bark a lot, so please be aware of this “trait” before you decide to purchase your new Cardigan Welsh Corgi Puppy!
-This is why if you live in an apartment or in a house with really close neighbors, there’s a really good chance that his might not be the right dog for you!
-This is of course if you want to stay on good terms with your neighbors/landlord.
+It should also be pointed out that Cardigan Welsh Corgi bark a lot, so please be aware of this “trait” before you decide to purchase your new Cardigan Welsh Corgi Puppy!
+This is why if you live in an apartment or a house with really close neighbors, there’s a good chance that he might not be the right dog for you!
+This is if you want to stay on good terms with your neighbors/landlord.

 Your Cardigan’s Temperament…